Microsoft: Layoffs

 In July 2014, Microsoft announced plans to lay off 18,000 employees.
 Microsoft employed 127,104 people as of June 5, 2014, making this about a 14 percent reduction of its workforce as the biggest Microsoft layoff ever.
 This included 12,500 professional and factory personnel.
 Previously, Microsoft had eliminated 5,800 jobs in 2009 in line with the Great Recession of 2008–2017.
 In September 2014, Microsoft laid off 2,100 people, including 747 people in the Seattle–Redmond area, where the company is headquartered.
 The firings came as a second wave of the layoffs that were previously announced.
 This brought the total number to over 15,000 out of the 18,000 expected cuts.
 In October 2014, Microsoft revealed that it was almost done with eliminating 18,000 employees, which was its largest-ever layoff sweep.
 In July 2015, Microsoft announced another 7,800 job cuts in the next several months.
 In May 2016, Microsoft announced another 1,850 job cuts mostly in its Nokia mobile phone division.
 As a result, the company will record an impairment and restructuring charge of approximately $950 million, of which approximately $200 million will relate to severance payments.

 Microsoft laid off 1,900 employees in its gaming division in January 2024.
 The layoffs primarily affected Activision Blizzard employees, but some Xbox and ZeniMax employees were also affected.
 Blizzard president Mike Ybarra and chief design officer Allen Adham also resigned.

 In May 2025, Microsoft announced that it is laying off more than 6,000 employees, around three percent of the company's entire workforce.
 In July 2025, Microsoft announced another round of layoffs, cutting approximately 9,000 employees in its largest workforce reduction in over two years.
 The cuts affected multiple divisions, including Xbox, with 830 positions eliminated at its Redmond, Washington headquarters.

-Amid the layoffs, Microsoft also announced that it was quitting Pakistan after 25 years of operations.
-While the exit was part of shift in business strategies and preference for cloud based models, the company's exit from Pakistan was also reportedly attributed to "growing difficulties" with the country's business environment.
+Amid the layoffs, Microsoft also closed its office in Pakistan and laid off its employees there as part of its move toward a software-as-a-service and AI operating model.

+In July 2026, Microsoft announced that it would eliminate 4,800 jobs, representing about 2.1% of its workforce, primarily affecting its Commercial and Xbox divisions.
+Amy Coleman, Microsoft's executive vice president and chief people officer, said the layoffs were not the result of employees being replaced by AI, but acknowledged that AI is changing how work is done.
+Of the total job cuts, 1,600 were in the Xbox division.
+Xbox CEO Asha Sharma said the division would reduce its workforce by 3,200 roles through fiscal year 2027, with the remaining reductions taking place over the following year.
+The restructuring included the transfer of four Xbox game studios—Compulsion Games, Double Fine Productions, Ninja Theory, and Undead Labs—to independent or new ownership, while the future of Arkane Studios remained under review in France.